 Dedicated signalling: Signalling sent on DCCH logical channel between the network and a single UE.

+EU-Alert: Public Warning System that delivers Warning Notifications provided by Warning Notification Providers using the same AS mechanisms as defined for CMAS.

 Field: The individual contents of an information element are referred to as fields.

 FLOOR: Mathematical function used to 'round down' i.e. to the nearest integer having a lower or equal value.